-Respite providers provide support for

-a child or adult who has any range of disabilities who requires some degree of assistance.
+Respite providers provide support for a child or adult who has any range of a a child or adult who has any range of disabilities who requires some degree of assistance.
 The primary mission is to support and supervise individuals in the absence of the primary care giver and to, above all else, ensure their safety and well-being.
 Under the family's guidance, respite workers are in charge while primary care givers take a break.